 Sonic Labs has introduced its next-generation blockchain network, the Sonic chain, which promises improved features and opportunities for digital asset enthusiasts.
 If you're a CoinJar user holding Fantom, here's everything you need to know about the upcoming changes and how you can make the most of this transition.

-Sonic Chain and blockchain technology The chain is aiming to move to a higher level of blockchain performance.
+Sonic Chain and blockchain technology The Sonic chain is aiming to move to a higher level of blockchain performance.
 They claim that this new layer-1 platform will perform better.
 Here are some of the features that are promised.

 Over 10,000 transactions per second (TPS) and sub-second confirmation times.